 The Way It Works

-The distribution from your 401(k) must be a total Lump Sum Distribution in a single calendar year.
+The distribution from your 401(k) must be a total distribution in a single calendar year.
 This means that your entire 401(k) balance, including not only the stock, but also any other funds in the 401(k) plan, must be withdrawn in one year.

-Commonly the funds that are not company stock will be rolled over into an IRA or another 401(k) plan.
+Commonly the funds that are not company stock will be rolled over into an IRA or another 401(k) plan, although you could take it in cash, paying the tax on the withdrawal.
 Only company stock (and only your company) can be treated with the NUA provision.

-When you move the stock over from your 401(k) into a taxable account, you will have to pay ordinary income tax on the original cost of the stock.
+When you move the stock over from your 401(k) into a taxable account, you will have to pay ordinary income tax on the original cost (basis) of the stock.
 This means that you need to know what is the basis (the amount you originally paid) for the stock.
-Your company or 401(k) administrator will have this information for you.
+Your company, 401(k) administrator, or custodian will have this information for you.

 Although the entire account has to be withdrawn in a single year, you don’t have to elect NUA treatment for the entire holding of company stock.
 You could move only a portion of the stock if you choose to, and rollover the remaining stock to an IRA.
 You may choose to do this because the amount of company stock is more than you care to pay ordinary income tax on during that tax year.
 More on this a bit later.